Jamp1812/2024-10-MaternalBrainHealth_Analysis/README.md

 ## Contributing

 I highly encourage everyone interested to preprocess the MRI scans and to run the analysis themselves.
-The full brain age prediction model can be found on the Github of Esten Leonardsen: https://github.com/estenhl/pyment-public.
+The full brain age prediction model and code to pre-process the MRI scans can be found on the Github of Esten Leonardsen: https://github.com/estenhl/pyment-public.